benjaminkott/bootstrap_package/.github/ISSUE_TEMPLATE/support.md

 ---
 name: "⛑ Support"
 about: Ask the community for help.
+title: ''
-labels:
+labels: question
+assignees: ''

 ---

 # Support

+## Description

-**Is your question related to a problem?
-Please describe.**
+[Is your question related to a problem?
+Please describe.]

+## Screenshots

+[If applicable, add screenshots to help explain your problem.]